maxwellabgit/Databasics-Endpoints/README.md

 ## MSSQL to Databricks with Databricks Secrets

 Here's a quick solve for a real-world scenario where I needed to connect MSSQL to Databricks to perform some edits and push to a separate database.
-Any privelidged or otherwise sensitive information is replaced with general terms
+Any privelidged or otherwise sensitive information is replaced with general terms.

 Our goals in this project are:

-  <summary>Retrieve our credentials from Databricks's native dbutils secrets functionality</summary>
+ - Retrieve our credentials from Databricks's native dbutils secrets functionality.
-  <summary>Estalish a database connection to our Microsoft Services SQL Server</summary>
+ - Estalish a database connection to our Microsoft Services SQL Server.
-  <summary>Perform some simple operations on our single day of data and push to our historical database</summary>
+ - Perform some simple operations on our single day of data and push to our historical database.

 Firstly, install the pymssql package and import. ([documentation](http://www.pymssql.org/))